 Welcome to “Women Around the World: This Week,” a series that highlights noteworthy news related to women and U.S. foreign policy.
-This week’s post, covering July 8 to July 17, was compiled with support from Becky Allen, Anne Connell, and Kathryn Sachs.
+This week’s post, covering November 3 to November 10, was compiled with support from Rebecca Turkington and Ao Yin.

 The WHO's courtship of China reflects a desire to answer a critical concern: global health’s need for new partners and more funding.
 For tuberculosis control, China's increased role in global health can be particularly effective, even if there are shortcomings.

 Just as the mobile phone and solar energy have allowed developing nations to leap-frog into more advanced stages of technology, advances in medical technology can provide easy access to maternal and women’s healthcare in rural areas around the world.